/* Rambling Owl addition to remove page titles from blogs */

 Overlooking the western edge of the airfield was Lower Quinton with its neat rows of modern houses and bungalows and their enviable views.
 We skirted the edge of Lower Quinton and passed almost seamlessly into Upper Quinton.
 In fact if it wasn’t for the twin road signs telling you as much you wouldn’t notice the transition at all.
 Upper Quinton is where I had completed the Centenary Way walk

 the previous winter and we crossed the wide green set in the midst of the village to locate the commemorative bench.
 Here seemed like a good place to break for lunch and we sat in the warming sunshine with bees buzzing lazily in the hedge behind us, a different scene from the cold and rather sombre December day where I had sat in the same spot commenting on my conclusion of the Centenary Way.
-We were in one of the last villages in South Warwickshire now, and would soon cross the invisible county border into Gloucestershire where the most northerly of Cotswold villages, Mickleton, would greet us.
+We were in one of the last villages in South Warwickshire now, and would soon cross the invisible county border into Gloucestershire.
 The detached houses dotted around the large village green of Upper Quinton were very much individual in style and architecture, but all had a slightly Georgian look about them, with their square frontage and neatly symmetrical windows.
-Some were of red brick and others had been whitewashed in various shades of pastel colours and they were arrayed in precision around the grassy square like so many dolls houses waiting for some gigantic child’s playtime to commence.
-We tried to arrange them in order of age, based on apparent wear and tear, but this was merely a delaying tactic for tired feet and soon we shouldered our packs and made off again.
-As we left the village I felt the need to turn and take a long look at the green and the houses, it was my third visit to Upper Quinton and I had acquired a soft spot for it, but as we walked away and towards the looming presence of Meon Hill I had the strange but certain feeling that I would never visit this place again.
+Some were of red brick and others had been whitewashed in various shades of pastel colours giving them an almost dolls house appeal.
+They were arrayed in precision around the grassy square and we tried to rank them in order of age, based on apparent wear and tear, but this was merely a delaying tactic for tired feet and soon we shouldered our packs and made off again.
+As we left the village I felt the need to turn and take a long look at the green and the houses, it was my third visit to Upper Quinton and I had acquired a soft spot for it, but as we walked away and towards the looming presence of Meon Hill I had the feeling that I would never visit this place again.

-To Mickleton with the haunted hill and the tattooed trees …
+Mickleton: A haunted hill and tattooed trees …

 Perhaps a mile or so passed by as we threaded our way through the pleasant Gloucestershire countryside, hearing the bleating of new born lambs born in meadows behind tall hedgerows, and passing by a large flock of sheep as they were being herded back out to the pastures by the farmer.
-The farmer held the gate open for us and wished us a good day - he had a ruddy complexion that radiated wholesomeness and good cheer.
-It was all very Enid Blyton.
+The farmer held the gate open for us and wished us a good day – a cheerful ruddy faced man who looked like the archetypal farmer depicted in many a childrens book.

 Wool, of course, is what made this part of the world so vastly wealthy

 during the middle ages and to this day remains an important part of the agricultural mix.
-Such was the importance of Cotswold wool that for a short time Winchcombe (situated just a few miles from where we walked) became the shire capital, and the impressive abbey of Hailes was founded, though sadly ruinous now.
+Such was the importance of Cotswold wool that for a short time Winchcombe (situated just a few miles from where we walked) became the shire capital, and the impressive abbey of Hailes was founded on the wealth from this industry, although it is sadly ruinous now.

-Eventually the uneven rooftops of Mickleton greeted us from across a paddock of tussocky grass, a place of some 1500 souls and officially the most northerly village in Gloucestershire.
+Eventually the uneven rooftops of Mickleton greeted us from across a paddock of tussocky grass, a place with a the distinction of being the most northerly village in Gloucestershire.
 It is typical of the area, with houses of the honey coloured stone called Oolite from which most of the northern Cotswolds dwellings are built, and which mellows to a warm golden brown over the course of many centuries.
-I knew the village well enough, having driven through it countless times over the years, and I pointed out some of the charms of the place to Colin as we walked along a street full of terraced cottages and small shops realising, eventually, that we were in fact off route.
+I knew the village well enough - I’d driven through it many times - and I pointed out some of the charms of the place to Colin as we walked along a street full of terraced cottages and small shops realising, eventually, that we were in fact off route.
 We worked our way back to Ye Olde Butchere Shoppe (which I can honestly say makes the best game pie you will ever taste) and then picked up the correct route, squeezing down a narrow alley between cottages and crossing the churchyard of St. Lawrence church.
 From here we left Mickleton behind via a sunlit glade of young birches, crossing Baker’s Hill lane and climbing steadily upwards across a series of fields and picking up a high track running along the flank of Baker’s Hill woods.
 This was a narrow strip of woodland on the edge of a steep slope and it offered superb views across Gloucestershire and Worcestershire from between the boughs of its old trees.
 There were some fine specimens of ancient Beech on this rise, their smooth clean-limbed trunks rising high above our heads.
 The silvery grey bark of many of these trees had graffiti carved into them.
 They somewhat resembled tattoos, and were inscribed from ground level up to about six feet in height.
 If the dates were to be believed then some had been engraved as long ago as the early sixties.
 There was nothing obscene or malevolent about the words carved into these giants; just names and dates.
 A popular lovers meeting place maybe?

-To Chipping Campden with the excess of tourists and the paucity of taxis …
+Chipping Campden: An excess of tourists and the paucity of taxis …

 Baker’s Hill Woods terminated at Furze Lane along which we walked for a short time before taking a left down a long tree-lined farm track.
 It was by now a beautifully mellow afternoon and we strode down this track with horse paddocks on either side of us and with the spring sunshine dappling down through the branches overhead.
-I felt like I could walk like this until the sun set and I experienced a minor happy attack as Colin and I shared conversations that ran over many topics and the green world glided by on either side.
+I felt like I could walk like this until the sun set and Colin and I shared conversations that ran over many topics as the sunny green world glided by on either side.
 This was what I enjoyed about walking, moments like this that for no particular reason lift the spirits and make you realise that you wouldn’t want to be anywhere else in the world.

 After the farm track we started to walk around the edge of an open field that rose upwards before us to a skyline where broken farm buildings stood stark against the clouds; they would have made a great location for a disaster movie.
 As we climbed the hedge to the right of this peculiar collection of ruins we met a couple of walkers coming in the opposite direction.
 Meeting walkers of any sort of this trail had been a rarity so we stopped to say hello.
 They were American tourists, out for a short local stroll, and they asked us where we were heading.
 We told them Chipping Campden and they smiled broadly.